-Louis de Bernieres’ Red Dog is a charming tale, the audiobook perfect for a long family car trip.
-A life-affirming legend.
+Louis de Bernieres’ Red Dog novel is a charming tale, the audiobook perfect for a long family car trip.
+Fiction based on a life-affirming Australian legend.
+Read my full review.

 Red Dog is a West Australian, a lovable friendly red kelpie who found widespread fame as a result of his habit of travelling all over Western Australia, hitching rides over thousands of miles, settling in places for months at a time and adopting new families before heading off again to the next destination and another family – sometimes returning to say hello years later.